boltlabs-inc/zip-spec/zip-bolt-support.rst

 4.2 Funding Transaction
 -------------
 The funding transaction is by default funded by only one participant, the customer.
-This transaction is a P2WSH segwit transaction.
+This transaction is a P2WSH SegWit transaction.
 Here is a high-level of what the funding transaction would look like:

 	witness: 0 <channel-token> <cust-sig> <merch-sig> <2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIGVERIFY OP_DUP OP_HASH160 <hash-of-channel-token> OP_EQUALVERIFY OP_BOLT>

 	scriptSig: (empty)
 	scriptPubKey: 0 <32-byte-hash>

-This is a standard Segwit P2WSH transaction.
+This is a standard SegWit P2WSH transaction.
 Note that the witness and empty ``scriptSig`` are provided by a subsequent transaction that spends the funding transaction output.
 The ``scriptPubKey`` of the funding transaction indicates that a witness script should be provided with a given hash; the ``witnessScript`` (≤ 10,000 bytes) is popped off the initial witness stack of a spending transaction and the SHA256 of witnessScript must match the 32-byte hash of the following:

 	2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIGVERIFY
 	OP_DUP OP_HASH160 <hash-of-channel-token> OP_EQUALVERIFY OP_BOLT